 Outside of gym membership, I often find my bliss at at Vabali Spa.

 So who’s going to cut and colour your hair in Berlin?
-I’m very particular about who I let touch my hair – for either a cut or color.
-I admit to being spoiled by a very talented hair stylist in Toronto who I was a loyal client of for several years.
+I’m very particular about who I let touch my hair – for either a cut or colour.
+I admit to being spoiled by a very talented hair stylist in Toronto who I was a loyal client to for several years.
 Finding someone equal to her in Berlin was very difficult and I had one horrible experience after another.
 If you’re a man looking for a basic shave, trim, or cut, almost any place will do.
-Likewise, if you’re a woman with long locks that you don’t color often or only desire a basic haircut, any hair stylist will suffice.
-But if you’re looking for a more complex style and color – say balayage work, the process to find a stylist who will do right by you is tough.
-Some local ladies even go as far to fly to London for a weekend to get their hair done.
+Likewise, if you’re a woman with long locks that you don’t colour often or only desire a basic haircut, any hair stylist will suffice.
+But if you’re looking for a more complex style and colour – say balayage or highlights, the process to find a stylist who will do right by you is tough.

 Have we missed anything with our moving to Berlin guide?
-Do you have any personal recommendations for doctors, dentists, or hair stylists for examples?
-Do you have any advice for fellow Berlin newbies.
-Drop a line in the comments below.
+Do you have any personal recommendations for doctors, dentists, or hair stylists?
+Do you have any other general advice for fellow Berlin newbies?
+Drop us a line in the comments below.